zio/zio-http/docs/dsl/endpoint.md

 In the above example, we defined an endpoint that describes a path parameter `id` as input and returns either a `Book` or an `Article` as output.

+Sometimes we might want more control over the output properties, in such cases, we can provide a custom `HttpCodec` that describes the output properties using the `Endpoint#outCodec` method.

 ## Describing Failures

 For failure outputs, we can describe the output properties using the `Endpoint#outError*` methods.
 Let's see an example: